ShivamGoyal-1509/EC530_LLM_FinalProject/README.md

 - Automatically grade assignments and provide constructive feedback.
 - Save teacher name, email, student name, grade, marks, and remarks into a SQLite database.
 - View all past submissions via a button in the sidebar.
+- Email validation for @gmail.com and @bu.edu domains.

 ### Admin Mode
 - Secure admin login with predefined credentials: